Kosciusko County emergency assistance programs.

 The Salvation Army center in Warsaw Indiana provides assistance to the low income in all of Kosciusko County.
-The location not only offers innovate solutions such as school Worx (which has clothing and free supplies) but they also operate more traditional rental as well as energy bill assistance programs in the community.
+The location not only offers innovate solutions such as school clothing and free supplies but they also operate more traditional free food pantries in the community.
 Another focus is on children in Kosciusko County, and the kids camp and summer camp are two other Salvation Army services.

-The charity tries to do the most good in the region by providing the less fortunate with short term financial aid as well as help them get on the path to stability.
-The social services are in effect a Hand-Up to the needy in the community, especially when it comes to the Kosciusko as well as school Worxs programs.
+The charity tries to do the most good in the region by providing the less fortunate with information on short term financial aid as well as help them get on the path to stability.
+The social services are in effect a Hand-Up to the needy in the community, especially when it comes to the Kosciusko as well as school School Supply programs or free Christmas gifts from Angel Tree.

 A combination of non-food items as well as groceries are passed out monthly from the client choice pantry.
 This Kosciusko County Salvation Army program is used to battle hunger and poverty in the region.
 It not only helps feed children and those residents facing a crisis, but the elderly may also have a box of food delivered to them as well.